datpham18903/Stanford_Dog_Classification/README.md

-# Project: A Transfer Learning on the Stanford Dogs Dataset
+# Project 1: A Transfer Learning on the Stanford Dogs Dataset

 ## Objective
 The primary objective of this project is to train neural network models to predict dog breeds through transfer learning, combining deep learning models with CNN architectures as their base.